hoangvvo/benzene/docs/core/README.md

 });
 ```

-This applies everywhere that uses the `GraphQL` instance.
-Some errors that are never included are:

-- body parsing error
-- No provided query

 ## RootValue

 `options.rootValue` defines away to supply a `rootValue` to the GraphQL execution.
 While this value is not mentioned anywhere and the official document, this [Stackoverflow answer](https://stackoverflow.com/a/53987189/14114942) provides some insight.